 E-Verify System Access and Certification

-If you are the primary HR Contact for your academic or administrative unit, you must become certified to use the E-Verify system and will be known as the program administrator.
-You will also be required to identify additional employees in your unit to become certified general users.
+If you are the primary HR Contact for your academic or administrative unit, you must become certified to use the E-Verify system.
+Once certified, you will be the program administrator and will be responsible for identifying additional employees in your unit who are certified general users.

-In order to become certified, program administrators and general users must complete an online tutorial and user agreement form.
+To become certified with the E-Verify system as either a program administrator or general user, you must complete an online tutorial through the Department of Homeland Security.
 Please email the Office of Salary Administration at USCEverify@mailbox.sc.edu to receive access to these resources.